Tombstone of Ann Margetson in the Churchyard at Great Ellingham

 1851

-By 1851, the Hall family had moved to Anchor Corner, Little Ellingham.
+By 1851, the Hall family moved to Anchor Corner, Little Ellingham.
 The census shows Ann’s mother 45 year old widow, Mary Ann Halls as the head of the household.
-Ann’s father Thomas had died in 1843.
-Eight children are now listed in the household including 22 year old Ann who is described as a house servant.
+Ann’s father Thomas died in 1843.
+Eight children are now listed in the household including 22 year old Ann, who is described as a house servant.
 It is not clear whether Ann is keeping house for her mother or whether she was a servant in another household.
 However, I think it more likely the former.

 1861